How Air Purifiers Combat Wildfires

 Wildfires and wildfire smoke have become the norm in recent years, causing panic and poor Indoor Air Quality alike.
 And, unfortunately, it doesn’t seem to be slowing down.
+Use an air purifier to combat wildfires and wildfire smoke.

 According to research published in Environmental Health, “Smoke from landscape fires can affect communities in both rural and urban areas, sometimes hundreds of kilometers from the source.
 Additionally, exposures will become more prevalent as the global climate changes and wildfires become more frequent and intense.”